-- student loans, which you will have to repay;
+- student loans from a bank or the government, which you have to repay

-- grants, scholarships or bursaries, which you do not have to repay.
+- grants, scholarships or bursaries, which you don’t have to repay

 Both the federal government and the provincial or territorial governments have programs that provide low-cost loans, grants and scholarships for students.
 You can get information from:

 - The university or college you plan to attend

 A Registered Education Savings Plan (RESP) is a tax-free education savings account that lets parents, family members or friends save money for a child’s post-secondary education.
 When you open a RESP account for a child, the Government of Canada will help you save by adding money to your RESP through special programs that encourage people to save.
 These programs are called Canada Education Savings Grants (for children aged 17 or younger) and Canada Learning Bonds (for children aged 15 or younger).